Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 ## Computing the benchmark score

-The benchmark harness produces one "best" solution for each of the 300 SWE Bench Lite instances and saves it as a `model_patch`.
+The benchmark harness produces one candidate solution for each of the 300 SWE Bench Lite instances and saves it as a `model_patch`.
-A separate evaluation script uses the SWE Bench support code to test each of these results with the acceptance tests.
+A separate evaluation script
+tests each of these results with the acceptance tests.
+It verifies that they pass as expected from a correct solution, like the "gold" patch developed by a human to solve the issue.

 These `test_patch` acceptance tests are only ever run outside of aider and the benchmark harness, and only to compute the number of